lzapffe/ds_labs/lab-06.md

     ## 11 Yes    65+     Alive       6    0.12
     ## 12 Yes    65+     Dead       44    0.88

+The conditional probabilities show a similar relationship based on age as the plot.

 Looking at this data, I would want to look further into the sample sizes per category.
 There are for example very few participants that are still alive in the smoking category, which could influence the results.
 In